arapulido/katacoda-scenarios/k8s-deep-dive-charly-scratchpad/17-outage-part1_b.md

 ## Your mission: create a Datadog Monitor to alert on high application latency

 An important part of a good monitoring framework is alerting.
-In order to get notify next time if the application latency goes above the accepted range, let's create a Datadog Monitor to automatically alert us if our service latency is unexpectedly high and causing a bad experience to our end-users.
+In order to get notified next time when the application latency goes above the accepted range, let's create a Datadog Monitor to automatically alert us if our service latency is unexpectedly high and causing a bad experience to our end-users.

 In the previous step, you found out that `service:store-frontend` has a high latency and the reason why some users have started complaining that the application is slow.